 While detection-based methods can help identify attack features and purify data before training recommendation models, they do have certain limitations.
 Firstly, detection-based methods cannot completely filter out malicious attacks, and secondly, in pursuit of higher recall rates, they may unavoidably remove genuine data, leading to issues such as data sparsity.

-In light of these limitations, robustness algorithms for recommender systems have garnered significant research attention.
-Robustness algorithms aim to learn user representations that capture genuine preferences even in the presence of noisy data.
-Based on my research, this section categorizes mainstream recommender system robustness methods into four classes: adversarial training-based methods, contrastive learning-based methods, trust-aware recommendation methods, and model improvement-based methods.
+In light of these limitations, robust algorithms for recommender systems have garnered significant research attention.
+Robust algorithms aim to learn user representations that capture genuine preferences even in the presence of noisy data.
+Based on my research, this section categorizes mainstream recommender system robustness methods into three classes: model-based methods, adversarial training-based methods, and trust-aware recommendation methods.

-\subsubsection{Model based}
+\subsubsection{Model Based}

 The model-based approach to enhancing robustness refers to methods aimed at improving the robustness of recommender systems by optimizing or refining the model's structure and solving techniques.